sergei-mironov/litrepl/README.md

                               it's created in the system's temporary
                               directory, named after the current working
                               directory.
+  --timeout F[,F]             Timeouts for initial evaluation and for pending
+                              checks, in seconds.
+If the latter is omitted, it is considered to be equal to the former one.
+  --propagate-sigint          If set, litrepl will catch and resend SIGINT
+                              signals to the running interpreter.
+Otherwise it will just terminate itself leaving the
+                              interpreter as-is.
+  -d INT, --debug INT         Enable (a lot of) debug messages.
+  --verbose                   Be more verbose (used in status).
   -C DIR, --workdir DIR       Set the working directory before execution.
 By
                               default, it uses LITREPL_WORKDIR if set,
                               otherwise remains the current directory.
 This